-Cyber security presents perhaps the , particularly small and medium-sized business (SMBs).
+Cyber security presents perhaps the single greatest risk to any business, particularly small and medium-sized business (SMBs).
 For any business, a cyber attack can not only result in immediate financial and data loss – the public fall out and reputation damage can have devastating long term implications.

 To keep clients’ data and activities secure and private online, managed service providers must include a VPN Service for securing public WiFi and online privacy.